 1. Reporting Entity

-The Personal Injury Education Foundation Limited (the Foundation) was established on 24 January
+The Personal Injury Education Foundation Limited (the Foundation) was established on 24 January is domiciled in Australia and its registered office is 1-5 Malop Street, Geelong, Victoria 3220.

 2006 to develop and implement postgraduate qualifications in personal injury.